-Second, PBP uses an MCMC framework where particles are replaced in P_s with probability given by the Metropolis acceptance ratio, while PatchMatch accepts only particles with higher belief than those already in P_s .
+Second, MP-PBP uses an MCMC framework where particles are replaced in P_s with probability given by the Metropolis acceptance ratio, while PM accepts only particles with higher belief than those already in P_s .
 We have found that this non-Metropolis replacement strategy further accelerates convergence, so it is included in PMBP.

 Making these two modifications yields "PatchMatch BP", a powerful new optimization algorithm for energies with pairwise smoothness terms.
-In the case of a zero pairwise term $\psi{st} = 0$, PMBP exactly yields Generalized PatchMatch.
-Conversely, running PMBP with a nonzero pairwise term is a strict generalization of GPM, allowing the incorporation of an explicit smoothness control which directly addresses the deficiencies of PatchMatch while retaining its speed.
+In the case of a zero pairwise term $\psi{st} = 0$, PMBP exactly yields GPM.
+Conversely, running PMBP with a non-zero pairwise term is a strict generalization of GPM, allowing the incorporation of an explicit smoothness control which directly addresses the deficiencies of PM while retaining its speed.

-Note that we can also use any external information to get reasonable candidate particles, such as matching nodes between image pairs in the stereo matching case, similarly to [3].
+Note that we can also use any external information to get reasonable candidate particles, such as matching nodes between image pairs in the stereo matching case, similarly to Bleyer et al. (2011).